 Give us this day our daily bread a spiritual prayer

-Those who are led by the Spirit of God are the sons of God.
+Those who are led by the Spirit of Yahweh are the sons of Yahweh.
 They have not received the spirit of bondage again unto fear, but rather the Spirit of adoption (Gal 4:6, 24-26, Rom 8:14-15).

 The prayer “give us this day our daily bread,” needs to occur continuously.
-We need to fill our minds with the Word of God each and every day.
+We need to fill our minds with the Word of Yahweh each and every day.

-Through Yahshua, all who are called and chosen can be adopted into the spiritual family of God, having the rights as the citizens of the true Israel of God (Eph 2:12-22).
+Through the sacrifice of Yahshua (our Savior), all who are called and chosen can be adopted into the spiritual family of Yahweh, having the rights as the citizens of the true Israel of God (Eph 2:12-22).

-The first advent of Yahshua represents the manifestation of Yahweh in the flesh.
-God, who is a Spirit, presented to the world a body that He would offer as a final sacrifice to save His people from their sins (John 4:24, Heb 10:1-29).
+The first advent of Yahshua (the Savior) represents the manifestation of Yahweh in the flesh.
+Yahweh, who is a Spirit, presented to the world a body that would be offered as a final sacrifice to save His people from their sins (John 4:24, Heb 10:1-29).

-And this is life eternal, that they might know thee the only true God, even Yahshua the Messiah who is sent forth (John 16:27, 17:3).
+And this is life eternal, that they might know thee the only true Yahweh, even Yahshua (the Savior) who is sent forth (John 16:27, 17:3).

-John 14:6 Yahshua saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.
+John 14:6 Yahshua (the Savior) saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.

-No man would or could come to the Father except it be through Yahshua, who is the Everlasting Father (Isa 9:6).
+No man would or could come to the Father except it be through Yahshua (our Savior), who is the Everlasting Father (Isa 9:6).

 John 14:7 If ye had known me, ye should have known my Father also: and from henceforth ye know him, and have seen him.

-Yahshua said unto them, “If God were your Father, ye would love me for I proceeded forth and came from God.
+Yahshua (the Savior) said unto them, “If Yahweh were your Father, ye would love me for I proceeded forth and came from Yahweh.
 I did not come of myself but am sent forth (John 8:42).

-Without controversy great is the mystery of Godliness.
-God was manifest in the flesh, justified in the Spirit and seen of angels.
+Without controversy great is the mystery of Yahweh.
+He was manifest in the flesh, justified in the Spirit and seen of angels.
 He preached unto the multitudes, many of whom became believers, and He was received up into glory (1 Tim 3:16).

 The trinity series listed below, as well as many other cutting-edge study guides, are now available to members at christiantruthproject.com click here for the link.

-- Yahshua is Yahweh manifest in the flesh
+- Yahshua (the Savior) is Yahweh manifest in the flesh

 - Can we Understand the Trinity